pascaldekloe/colfer/README.md

 ## Value Definiton

-Each definition starts with an 8-bit *key*.
-The 7 least significant bits identify the field by its numeric value.
+Each definition starts with an 8-bit header.
+The 7 least significant bits identify the field by its (0-based position) index in the schema.
+The most significant bit is used as a *flag*.

-Field occurences of type `bool` set the value to `true`.
+Boolean occurrences set the value to `true`.

-Types `uint64` and `uint32` are encoded as varints.
-The most significant bit on the key means negative for signed types `int64` and `int32`.
+Integers are encoded as varints.
+The header flag indicates negative for signed types.

-Types `float64` and `float32` are encoded conform IEEE 754.
+Floating points are encoded conform IEEE 754.

-The 64 bits for `timestamp` have the two's complement representation of the number of miliseconds that have elapsed since 00:00:00 UTC, Thursday, 1 January 1970, not counting leap seconds.
-If the most significant bit on the key is set then the following 32 bits contain the nanosecond fraction.
+Timestamps are encoded as a 64-bit two's complement integer for the number of seconds that have elapsed since 00:00:00 UTC, Thursday, 1 January 1970, not counting leap seconds.
+When the header flag is set then the value is followed with 32 bits for the nanosecond fraction.
+Again, a zero value must not be serialized.

-The data for types `text` and `binary` is prefixed with a varint size declaration.
+The data for text and binaries is prefixed with a varint size declaration.